bricechristian/bask-goods/README.md

 6. Edit SCSS files within `src/styles/`

-7. If you're uncomfortable running webpack to edit css or js files, feel free to edit/add vanilla css to `assets/custom.css` and edit/add js to `assets/custom.js`.
+7. If you're uncomfortable running webpack to edit css or js files, feel free to edit/add vanilla css to `assets/custom.css` and edit/add js to `assets/custom.js` (jQuery has not been added/used on the theme at the time of initial development).
 If doing this you can skip step 3 since webpack isn't watching/bundling these files.